 Approach Considerations

-SVAS produces abnormalities that are evident on electrocardiography (ECG) and chest radiography.
-These include increased left ventricular voltages from left ventricular hypertrophy.
-ST and T wave changes may be present if there is coronary involvement.
-Additionally, if right ventricular outflow tract obstruction is present, there may be voltage criteria for right ventricular hypertrophy.
-The principal diagnostic test, however, is echocardiography.
-Cardiac catheterization along with angiography is indicated to evaluate the severity of the lesion and to confirm the coexisting anomalies prior to surgery if they cannot be accurately assessed with other modalities.
-MRI may be appropriate to evaluate for stenosis of the arch vessels or for better delineation of the anatomy if a catheterization is not being performed.
+The principal diagnostic test, however, is two-dimensional echocardiography.
+Cardiac catheterization along with angiography may be performed at an increased risk as indicated, but it may be necessary to evaluate the severity of the lesion and to confirm the coexisting anomalies prior to surgery if they cannot be accurately assessed with other modalities.
+Magnetic resonance imaging (MRI) may be utilized to evaluate for stenosis of the arch vessels or for better delineation of the anatomy if cardiac catheterization is not performed.

 Go to Imaging in Aortic Stenosis for more complete information on this topic.